 Soups are supposedly a winter heart-warming dish.
 The truth is soups are so easy to make and can be light for a summer day.
 The key is to use seasonal vegetables.
-Summer gardens are filled with juicy and sweet veggies such as tomatoes, peppers, zucchini, and cucumbers.
+Summer gardens are filled with juicy and sweet veggies like tomatoes, peppers, zucchini, and cucumbers.

 What’s in season?

 The warm season offers a variety of fruits and vegetables.
 Most of them have vibrant colors, such as red, blue, yellow, orange, and purple.
 This party of colors indicates their high content of antioxidants keeping your body’s cells clean.
-They are also high in water and natural sugars to help you stay hydrated on the hot days of summer.
+They are also high in water and natural sugars to help you stay hydrated on hot summer days.

-The following is a list of some seasonal vegetable you should consider to eat in the hot days of summer.
+The following is a list of some seasonal vegetables you should consider eating on the hot days of summer.

 - Green beans